OpenTreeOfLife/reference-taxonomy/doc/method/method.md

    _Brightonia_ in division Mollusca is distinguished from _Brightonia_ in division Metazoa (which includes Mollusca), which turns out to be correct because the second _Brightonia_ is an echinoderm, not a mollusc.

-1. Rank:
+There are many cases (about 4,000? will need to instrument and re-run to count) where A's division (say, C) is properly contained in B's nearest division (say, D) or vice versa.
+A and B are therefore not separated.
+It is not clear what to do in these cases.
+In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the union (in both Eukaryota and Metazoa).
+In OTT 2.9, [?? figure out what happens - not sure], but the number of affected names is quite high, so many false polysemies are created.
+Example: the skeleton taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].
-   B is preferred if A and B both have designated ranks, and the ranks are the same.
+[need example going the other way.]

-1. Synonym avoidance:
+### Prefer matches not involving synonyms

 B is preferred if its primary name is the same as A's.

 ### Collisions